 Voice and tone

 You want to leave people feeling informed, supported and reassured.
 Convey the correct level of urgency and make sure they understand how to respond.
-Follow some of the following Atlassian Voice and Tone principles to build your message:
+Follow the Atlassian voice and tone principles to build your message:

 Inform to build trust